Rowland & Co. Investment Counsel ADV Sells 431 Shares of Meta Platforms, Inc. (NASDAQ:META)

 Rowland & Co.
-Investment Counsel ADV cut its holdings in Meta Platforms, Inc. (NASDAQ:META – Free Report) by 16.5% during the first quarter, Holdings Channel.com reports.
+Investment Counsel ADV trimmed its position in Meta Platforms, Inc. (NASDAQ:META – Free Report) by 16.5% in the first quarter, according to its most recent filing with the SEC.
 The fund owned 2,177 shares of the social networking company’s stock after selling 431 shares during the period.
 Rowland & Co.
-Investment Counsel ADV’s holdings in Meta Platforms were worth $461,000 at the end of the most recent quarter.
+Investment Counsel ADV’s holdings in Meta Platforms were worth $461,000 as of its most recent filing with the SEC.

-A number of other hedge funds and other institutional investors have also recently bought and sold shares of the business.
-Busey Wealth Management boosted its stake in Meta Platforms by 4.7% in the first quarter.
-Busey Wealth Management now owns 149,349 shares of the social networking company’s stock valued at $31,653,000 after acquiring an additional 6,743 shares during the last quarter.
-Creative Financial Designs Inc. ADV raised its holdings in Meta Platforms by 4.3% in the first quarter.
-Creative Financial Designs Inc. ADV now owns 4,429 shares of the social networking company’s stock worth $939,000 after purchasing an additional 182 shares during the period.
-Chesapeake Wealth Management raised its holdings in Meta Platforms by 1.5% in the first quarter.
-Chesapeake Wealth Management now owns 5,638 shares of the social networking company’s stock worth $1,195,000 after purchasing an additional 83 shares during the period.
-Foundations Investment Advisors LLC raised its holdings in Meta Platforms by 2.1% in the first quarter.
-Foundations Investment Advisors LLC now owns 21,340 shares of the social networking company’s stock worth $4,523,000 after purchasing an additional 434 shares during the period.
-Finally, United Asset Strategies Inc. raised its holdings in Meta Platforms by 1.6% in the first quarter.
-United Asset Strategies Inc. now owns 63,947 shares of the social networking company’s stock worth $13,553,000 after purchasing an additional 1,037 shares during the period.
-62.54% of the stock is owned by institutional investors.
+Other large investors also recently modified their holdings of the company.
+Credit Suisse AG bought a new position in Meta Platforms during the 4th quarter worth $481,262,000.
+Catalyst Financial Partners LLC raised its position in Meta Platforms by 18.7% during the 1st quarter.
+Catalyst Financial Partners LLC now owns 4,287 shares of the social networking company’s stock worth $909,000 after purchasing an additional 675 shares during the last quarter.
+Hall Capital Management Co.
+Inc. acquired a new stake in Meta Platforms during the 1st quarter worth about $205,000.
+Audent Global Asset Management LLC acquired a new stake in Meta Platforms during the 4th quarter worth about $392,000.
+Finally, Mount Vernon Associates Inc. MD acquired a new stake in Meta Platforms during the 4th quarter worth about $1,732,000.
+62.54% of the stock is currently owned by institutional investors.

-Several equities research analysts have weighed in on the stock.
-KeyCorp increased their target price on shares of Meta Platforms from $280.00 to $335.00 in a report on Thursday.
-JMP Securities increased their target price on shares of Meta Platforms from $270.00 to $300.00 in a report on Monday, June 5th.
-TheStreet upgraded shares of Meta Platforms from a “c” rating to a “b-” rating in a report on Monday, March 20th.
-Bank of America increased their target price on shares of Meta Platforms from $300.00 to $320.00 in a report on Friday, June 16th.
-Finally, Wells Fargo & Company boosted their price objective on shares of Meta Platforms from $276.00 to $313.00 in a research report on Wednesday, June 28th.
-Three research analysts have rated the stock with a sell rating, seven have assigned a hold rating, thirty-nine have assigned a buy rating and one has issued a strong buy rating to the company.
-Based on data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus target price of $259.00.
+A number of analysts have weighed in on META shares.
+Jefferies Financial Group increased their price target on Meta Platforms from $225.00 to $250.00 and gave the stock a “buy” rating in a report on Wednesday, April 5th.
+Deutsche Bank Aktiengesellschaft increased their price target on Meta Platforms from $260.00 to $290.00 and gave the stock a “buy” rating in a report on Thursday, April 27th.
+Citigroup increased their price target on Meta Platforms from $315.00 to $360.00 in a report on Tuesday, June 27th.
+Wells Fargo & Company raised their target price on Meta Platforms from $276.00 to $313.00 in a research note on Wednesday, June 28th.
+Finally, JMP Securities raised their target price on Meta Platforms from $270.00 to $300.00 in a research note on Monday, June 5th.
+Three research analysts have rated the stock with a sell rating, seven have assigned a hold rating, thirty-nine have assigned a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat, the company has an average rating of “Moderate Buy” and a consensus target price of $259.00.

 Meta Platforms, Inc engages in the development of products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, and wearables worldwide.
 It operates in two segments, Family of Apps and Reality Labs.
 The Family of Apps segment offers Facebook, which enables people to share, discuss, discover, and connect with interests; Instagram, a community for sharing photos, videos, and private messages, as well as feed, stories, reels, video, live, and shops; Messenger, a messaging application for people to connect with friends, family, communities, and businesses across platforms and devices through text, audio, and video calls; and WhatsApp, a messaging application that is used by people and businesses to communicate and transact privately.